brindle5/recipe_collection/README.md

 # The Kitchen

 ‘The Kitchen’ is a site where lovers of food and cooking can upload recipes to their online Recipe Book.
 They can categorise their recipes by cuisine and meal type.
+They can also read other peoples' recipes which are stored on the homepage.

 ## UX